mehr1sh/Smart-Walking-Stick/README.md

 Smart-Walking-Stick/
-├── code/                # Source code for microcontroller ├── hardware/            # Circuit diagrams and hardware schematics ├── README.md            # Project overview and instructions
+├── code/                # Source code for microcontroller ├── hardware/            # Circuit diagrams and hardware schematics ├── presentation         # Project summary in a ppt ├── README.md            # Project overview and instructions
 ```